fanf2/saveroot/README.md

 The `summarize` subdirectory contains some helper scripts for selecting which parts of the root zone are shown in `git log --patch`.
+Most of the changes to the root zone are to refresh RRSIG records, which is not very interesting.

 The `summarize/gitconfig` file can be appended to your `.git/config` file to get it set up.
 This must be done manually because the